konradhalas/dacite/README.md

 ### Prefixed

-Sometimes your data are prefixed instead of nested.
+Sometimes your data is prefixed rather than nested.
 To handle this case, you have to use `Config.prefixed` argument, just pass a following
 mapping: `{'data_class_field': 'prefix'}`